A unique forum for representatives from universities and industry to find better ways to partner

 View Bio

-Jilda previously served as the vice president for research and general manager of the Georgia Tech Research Corporation (GTRC) and Georgia Tech Applied Research Corporation (GTARC) at Georgia Institute of Technology.
-In that role she was responsible for the financial and business affairs of GTRC and GTARC, including licensing of intellectual property created at Georgia Tech.
-She also directed the activities of the Office of Sponsored Programs, the Office of Research Integrity Assurance and the Office of Industry Engagement.
+Jilda previously served as the vice president for research and general manager of the Georgia Tech Research Corporation (GTRC) and Georgia Tech Applied Research Corporation (GTARC) at the Georgia Institute of Technology.
+In that role, she was responsible for the financial and business affairs of GTRC and GTARC, including licensing of intellectual property created at Georgia Tech.
+She also directed the activities of the Office of Sponsored Programs, the Office of Research Integrity Assurance, and the Office of Industry Engagement.

 Jilda has long been active nationally in research policy matters.
-She served on the Board of Directors of the Council on Governmental Relations (1999-2004) including two years as chair of the Contracts and Intellectual Property Committee.
-She also served on the UIDP Board of Directors, co-chairing the Contracts Accords Working Group.
-She has also served as a member of the faculty of the National Council of University Research Administrators’ professional education programs.
+She served on the board of directors of the Council on Governmental Relations (1999-2004), including two years as chair of the Contracts and Intellectual Property Committee.
+She also served on the UIDP Board of Directors, co-chairing the Contracts Accords working group.
+Jilda has also served as a member of the faculty of the National Council of University Research Administrators’ professional education programs.

 Anna-Marie Greenaway